- Prerequisites

 New vulnerabilities detected by Continuous Vulnerability Scanning are visible on the Vulnerability Report.
 However, they are not listed on the Dependency List or in the pipeline where the affected SBOM component was detected.

-After a security advisory is published, it might take a few hours before the corresponding vulnerabilities are added to your projects.
+After a security advisory is added or updated, it may take a few hours for the corresponding vulnerabilities to be added to your projects, provided the code base remains unchanged.
 Only advisories published within the last 14 days are considered for Continuous Vulnerability Scanning.

 When vulnerabilities are no longer detected